Download This Bill in Microsoft Word format

 (2) hunt or take or attempt to hunt or take a wild turkey on or over any baited area.

-(1) "bait" or "baiting'" means the placing, "depositing, exposing, distributing, or scattering of salt, shelled, shucked, or unshucked corn, wheat, or other grain, or other foodstuffs to that constitute a lure, attraction, or enticement for wild turkeys a lure, attraction, or enticement to, on, or over any areasan area where hunters are attempting to take them,; and
+(1) "bait" or "baiting" means placing salt, corn, grain, or other foodstuffs that constitute a lure, attraction, or enticement for wild turkeys over an area where hunters are attempting to take them; and

-(2) "baited area" means an area where salt, shelled, shucked, or unshucked corn, wheat, or other grain, or other foodstuffs capable of luring, attracting, or enticing wild turkeys is directly or indirectly placed, exposed, deposited, distributed, or scattered, and. the The area remains a baited area for ten days following complete consumption or removal of all bait.
+(2) "baited area" means an area where salt, corn, grain, or other foodstuffs capable of luring, attracting, or enticing wild turkeys is placed.
+The area remains a baited area for ten days following complete consumption or removal of all bait.

 (C) It is not a violation of this section if a person hunts or takes or attempts to hunt or take a wild turkey over a baited area for wild bobwhite quail, and is located on a property that is permitted by the department for the restoration and sustainability of wild bobwhite quail.
 The property must not be leased for turkey hunting, and there must be no commercial hunts for wild turkey on the property.
 A permit issued by the department for the restoration and sustainability of wild bobwhite quail: